stat4701/2014/_posts/2014-04-28-bht-reviewpost.md

 * (app-in-progress)

+## Todos

+* Why won't the update for model0 work?

+* What might we visualize for each feature to understand why they have the model importance that they do?

-* Think I could put images in the tooltips?
+* Think I could put images in the tooltips? (as way of showing something about feature distribution)

 ```{javascript}
     // tooltip - show when mouseover on each data